-1) Download the relevant test scenario for your LabSat system by filling in the form below.
+1) Download the relevant test scenario for your LabSat system.

 2) Cold start your GPS receiver and replay the entire scenario.

-If the date shown is April 7th 2019 and correctly counting up the time then all is fine for the 2019 rollover.
+3) Check if the date shown is 7 April 2019 and if the device is correctly counting up the time.